Department Advising for the Health Education major, Minor in Health Education, and Minor in Women's Health Issues

 Below are helpful information to guide students through the Health Education major, Minor in Health Education, and Minor in Women's Health Issues.
 Review this information before scheduling an advising appointment or emailing advising.

 Want to become a Health Education major student?
-Visit our Impaction page for more information about applying to the Bachelor of Science in Health Education program.
+Attend one of our information sessions for more information about applying to the Bachelor of Science in Health Education program.

 HESA - Health Education Students Association